China’s Glacial Pace of Water Protection

 By Laura Ediger 8 February, 2010

-A firsthand insight into challenges and frustrations of working to improve China’s water quality., A firsthand insight into challenges and frustrations of working to improve China’s water quality., A firsthand insight into challenges and frustrations of working to improve China’s water quality.
+A firsthand insight into challenges and frustrations of working to improve China’s water quality.

 When major water pollution incidents hit the headlines, everyone takes notice—communities, business owners, government, even investors—because water is such a vital and finite resource with many competing demands.
 The attention helps, because all of these groups then direct a little bit more time and energy into creating solutions and safeguards.
 However, the daily work of protecting water resources from industrial pollution is decidedly less exciting and rarely gets a mention.